Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Analysis

-By summarizing the results from the three theorems above, we have the regret and the constraint violation over the $\sqrt{K} + 2K$ episodes are $\tilde{\cal{O}}(H\sqrt{K})$ with probability $1 - \tilde{\cal{O}}(\frac{1}{K^{0.1}})$.
-Consider the regret, the pruning phase includes $\sqrt{K}$ episodes, resulting in at most $H\sqrt{K}$ regret.
-Theorem \ref{thm:refinement} and Theorem \ref{thm:ide} show that the regret in the refinement and identification phases are both $\tilde{\cal O}(H\sqrt{K}).$ Note that the order-wise bounds are independent of $S$ and $A,$ unlike those in the literature.
+\end{proof} Note that the order-wise bounds are independent of $S$ and $A,$ unlike those in the literature.
 However, there is an implicit dependence on $S$ and $A$ as the results hold only when $K$ is sufficiently large and how large $K$ needs to be depends on $S$ and $A.$